 This can be a tricky proposition, since there’s so much out there to choose from, and since the styles vary so drastically.
 Start by asking yourself what you’re hoping to get from your Mexican pavers.
 If you want the soft, warm feeling of traditional southwestern design, saltillo is exactly what you’re looking for.
 If you’re searching something a little more festive and loud, however, hand painted tecate and talavera tiles can be purchased with individual designs on each tile, or as sets that come together to make larger floor designs and wall murals.
 Many homeowners choose to combine the two, using the talavera and tecate tile in areas such as countertops, backsplashes, and wall murals, to add a little spice to quiet warmth of saltillo.

-need to find a pro for your Mexican pavers?Find Pros
+Ready to start your Mexican pavers?Find Pros

 Talk to an Expert